 - $3,816,421 settlement for a victim of a van driver’s negligence

 - $2,000,000 compensatory award for someone who suffered spinal cord injuries in a car accident

 These turnouts are only a handful of examples of how we take care of our clients.
+We are committed to ensuring that accident victims obtain the compensation they deserve.
 Now, it’s time to help you.

 Obtain the Medical Records That Document Your Bus Accident Injuries